Har-Kuun/OneClickCDN/README.md

 * Add website to CDN
 * Install SSL certificates
 * One-click free SSL certificates from Let's Encrypt
-* Manage websites, view stats, purge caches
+* Manage websites, view stats, purge caches...
-* So on...
+* If you ever used Cloudflare, the CDN nodes created using this script will behave just like Cloudflare servers.
+They will sit between clients and your origin server, caching content from the origin server, and serving your clients with content.
+You can set up multiple CDN nodes by running this script on each node, and then use GeoDNS with round robin/failover to build a CDN cluster.

 ## System requirement
 * Ubuntu 20.04 LTS 64 bit, Debian 10 64 bit (experimental), and CentOS 7/8 64 bit